 - Audible breathing or excessive snoring and wheezing

-Once you’ve worked out the underlying cause for your cat’s sneezing, you can begin to treat the issue.
-Most URIs in cats are mild and pass on their own in 7-10 days, so ‘treatment’ can be as simple as waiting for the ‘cat cold’ to pass while keeping a close eye on your kitty.
-In more severe cases, your vet may prescribe eye/nose drops or antibiotics.
-There are also some at-home treatments that will help your sneezing kitty:
+Once you’ve worked out the underlying cause of your cat’s sneezing, you can begin to treat the issue.
+Most URIs subside within two weeks, and treatment is as simple as waiting for the “cat cold” to pass while keeping a close eye on your kitty.

-- Keep your cat’s eyes and nose clean.
-Use damp cotton balls or Q-Tips to clean your cat’s runny nose or eye discharge if they’re weathering a ‘cat cold’.
+- Keep their eyes and nose clean — Use damp cotton balls or Q-tips to clean your cat’s runny nose or eye discharge when they weather a cold.

-- Provide extra tasty food.
-If your cat’s sneezing is caused by an infection, they may have lost their sense of smell.
-Giving them canned food instead of biscuits can entice them to eat.
+- Provide extra tasty food — Some cats lose their sense of smell during an infection.
+Give them canned food instead of biscuits to entice them to eat.
 Plus, it’s softer and easier to chew.
 A good rule of thumb: the smellier the wet cat food, the more your cat will like it.